harsh-ps-2003/escrow/README.md

 *Both buyer and seller can initiate a dispute.*

-Once disputed, the buyer cannot retreat, and the seller cannot claim the escrow.
-The arbiter will decide the outcome.
+Once disputed, and the seller cannot claim the escrow using `secret-code`.
+The arbiter will decide the outcome, and then the winner will be able to claim the escrow contract.

 ### 5. Arbiter Decision